Visiting Vet & Other Students

 “Enjoy being a work in progress.” ~ unknown

-We are proud to be a part of Western Australia's Murdoch University Veterinary School's 'Extramural Farm Experience Program.'
+We are proud to have been a part of Western Australia's Murdoch University Veterinary School's 'Extramural Farm Experience Program.'
 It's been running for several decades now.
-Wadi Farm joined in 2008.
+Wadi Farm joined in 2008 and was involved for twelve years.
 A friend's daughter, who was studying Veterinary medicine, asked to come for work experience one year, and recommended that we join the program.
-Twelve years on and we have taken a break for a year or two due to family commitments, but look forward to continuing to accept students in the near future.
+After twelve years we had to bow out due to family commitments - I become the primary carer for Kevin's elderly mum, who came to live with us.

-1st to 3rd year Veterinary and Animal Science students come to stay at Wadi Farm for a week at a time throughout the year.
-We used to take single students, we now generally take two students at a time.
-These budding professionals come to learn more about large animal handling - specifically equine behaviour/recognition and hands-on handling techniques, some of which is outside their normal comfort zone.
-There are not many places that teach kindness/affirmative handling working with a herd of eleven 'unconfined' horses, some wild born rescues.
+1st to 3rd year Veterinary and Animal Science students came to stay at Wadi Farm for a week at a time throughout the year.
+We used to take single students, then two students at a time.
+These budding professionals came to learn more about large animal handling - specifically equine behaviour/recognition and hands-on handling techniques, some of which was outside their normal comfort zone.
+There are not many places that teach kindness/affirmative handling working with larger groups of 'unconfined' horses, some wild born rescues.
 Keeping an eye on individuals in a large paddock situation and out in the bush requires keen observational skills as well as (at times!) emotional fitness, breathing techniques, and good peripheral vision.

-Our (largely regenerative) farm management techniques, mutual respect/affirmative handling ethos and combined use of modern veterinary services as well as holistic medication, and differing modalities to treat trauma, illness and injury in horses (depending on the individual's need), gives the students a broader understanding of horses and of approaches to healing generally.
-It's a jam-packed week, but everyone seems to enjoy themselves!
-Plus the students get time to themselves for study and/or sight-seeing.
+Our (largely regenerative) farm management techniques, mutual respect/affirmative handling ethos and combined use of modern veterinary services as well as holistic medication, and differing modalities to treat trauma, illness and injury in horses (depending on the individual's need), gave the students a broader understanding of horses and of approaches to healing generally.
+It was always a jam-packed week, but (almost!) everyone seemed to enjoy themselves!
+Plus the students got time to themselves for study and/or sight-seeing.

-We receive a nominal (and I do mean nominal) fee for each student, to cover food/accommodation, or part thereof.
+We received a nominal (and I do mean nominal) fee for each student, to cover food/accommodation, or part thereof.
 We do it largely because for us, it's about way more than the $$.
-It's about the horses and what we can do to make their stay in our lives a little easier.
-Personally, I also learn a little bit more about myself and the world around me every time.
+It's always been about the horses and what we can do to make their stay in our lives a little easier.
+On them.
+Personally, I also learned a little bit more about myself and the world around me every time.

 Since 2008 we have also hosted to volunteers/volunteer students from overseas and Australia, and hosted days for School and Agricultural College students.
 All wanting to learn more about improved horse handling techniques and available holistic practises.